EarthMC/earthmc-docs/src/posts/quality-of-life-update.md

 ## Preserving history - Classic in spectator mode

 Classic was the first iteration of EarthMC.
 It was online from 2016 until 2018.
 You can now visit Classic in spectator mode with the command /joinqueue classic.
-It's important to preserve server history.
+I think it's important to preserve server history.
 Classic dynmap will be available in the near future.

+---

+Special thanks to Warrior and Fruitloopins for making the update possible.

+See you online!